How does this text look?

 A style guide is a set of rules for the way your courses should be presented for both visual and text elements.

-For this article we're focussing on a text style guide (often callled an editorial style guide).
+For this article we're focusing on a text style guide (often callled an editorial style guide).
 Rules in a text style guide are things like how you should use headings, bullets, what style to use to emphasise particular text, whether you're allowed to use contractions and so on.

 Do I need a style guide?